-There has been a lot of conversation about diversity and representation in wine over the past three years.
-Significantly, much of that conversation has focused on race and emphasized the experience of black and Hispanic communities in wine (learn more about our perspective here).
+Over the past few years, the topics of diversity and representation have dominated wine conversation.
+And rightfully so.
+Significantly, much of that conversation has focused on race, and has emphasized the experience of Black and Hispanic communities in wine (learn more about our perspective here).
 However, D&I efforts cannot solely focus on racial diversity to be truly inclusive.
-That means considering gender, sexuality, and disabilities as additional ways to increase representation in the industry.
+Gender, sexuality, and disabilities should also be considered.

-Laura Unterstein decided to do something about it.
+Laura Unterstein, an American Sign Language interpreter, decided to do something about it.

 “While the wine industry has experienced a reckoning of sorts over the past few years regarding diversity and gender equality, I very rarely saw conversations about inclusion touch on accessibility for the Deaf and/or disabled communities,” she said.
 “Diversity is intersectional, and it must include accessibility.”

-Her company, Uncorked Access, is a solution to a problem she hadn’t seen addressed yet.
-The organization is about advocacy for the deaf wine community.
-However, it also provides solutions to the challenges this community faces.
+Unterstein’s company, Uncorked Access, is a solution to a problem she hadn’t yet seen addressed.
+The organization advocates for the deaf wine community and also provides solutions to the challenges that community faces.

 Challenges for the Deaf Wine Community

-Both Laura and Michelle see many opportunities to address challenges for the deaf wine community most importantly, that includes increasing access to available wine education resources.
+Both Unterstein and Morris see many opportunities to address challenges for the deaf wine community, which includes increasing access to available wine education resources.

-For Michelle, accessibility also needs to include representation of the deaf wine community.
-This is a large, global community of wine experts that needs more attention in the space.
+For Morris, accessibility also needs to include representation of the deaf wine community, which is a large, global community of wine experts that needs more attention in the space.

-“I think there needs to be more of an active recruitment of people with disabilities and BIPOC with disabilities into the field.
+“I think there needs to be more of an active recruitment of people with disabilities, and BIPOC with disabilities into the field.
 Many deaf people love wine, but they lack the same access to knowledge about opportunities to be able to grab what is currently out there,” says Morris.
 “Bring existing wine experts with disabilities to the table.
 Some people have been working in the industry for years; they are veterans.
-They are viticulturists, winemakers, vineyard owners, Somme, educators, etc. They need to be spotlit more so that others can be inspired to enter the world of wine as well.”
+They are viticulturists, winemakers, vineyard owners…educators, etc. They need to be [highlighted] more so that others can be inspired to enter the world of wine as well.”